-- Ensuring SEND has a high profile in the school. - Monitoring the academic progress of all SEND students including those accessing the Hub - Ensuring a register of students with SEND is kept and is up to date. - Ensuring the correct provision is in place for all students with SEND. - Taking responsibility for management information systems- (SIMS, Edukey/ Class Charts). - Using baseline data to identify and monitor all students with SEND. - Conducting Annual Reviews and monitoring the progress of children with EHCPs. - Monitoring, evaluating and reviewing the curriculum that is in place for all students with SEND. - Coordinating smooth transition from feeder schools, and to higher education establishments attending and organising meetings where appropriate. - Ensuring that access arrangements are in place, when required, for external examinations. - Overseeing the Pupil's Learning plans - Identifying Barriers to Learning for every individual SEND pupil, including Behaviour for Learning and disseminating strategies to staff - A staged process of assessment and action planning for individual students is implemented. - Teachers are kept fully informed and are making appropriate provision for students with SEND. - Maintaining the school provision map. - Students are referred to the LA for statutory assessment if required. - Regular liaison with external agencies e.g. MES/Of- site providers. - Meet at least termly with the Link Governor for SEND. - Appropriate staff development and training is provided. - Liaising with parents of pupils with SEND through Parents' Evenings and meetings where appropriate. - Leading teaching staff and TAs and HLTAs in response to the Graduated Approach). - Regularly liaising with DoYs/HoDs and PMs on academic progress of SEND students.
+- SEND has a high profile in the school. - Monitoring the academic progress of all SEND students including those accessing the Hub - Establishing Hub Panel Meetings - Creating and updating Hub Contracts - Ensuring a register of students with SEND is kept and is up to date. - Ensuring the correct provision is in place for all students with SEND. - Taking responsibility for management information systems- (SIMS, Edukey/Class Charts). - Using baseline data to identify and monitor all students with SEND. - Conducting Annual Reviews and monitoring the progress of children with EHCPs. - Monitoring, evaluating and reviewing the curriculum that is in place for all students with SEND. - Coordinating smooth transition from feeder schools, and to higher education establishments attending and organising meetings where appropriate. - Ensuring that access arrangements are in place, when required, for external examinations. - Overseeing the Pupil's Learning Plans. - Identifying Barriers to Learning for every individual SEND pupil, including Behaviour for Learning and disseminating strategies to staff. - A staged process of assessment and action planning for individual students is implemented. - Teachers are kept fully informed and are making appropriate provision for students with SEND. - Maintaining the school provision map. - Students are referred to the LA for statutory assessment if required. - Regular liaison with external agencies e.g. MES/Off-site providers. - Meet at least termly with the Link Governor for SEND. - Appropriate staff development and training is provided. - Liaising with parents of pupils with SEND through Parents' Evenings and meetings where appropriate. - Leading teaching staff and TAs and HLTAs in response to the Graduated Approach. - Regularly liaising with DoYs/HoDs and PMs on academic progress of SEND students through TAS meetings. - To monitor and improve SEND attendance through TAS meetings liaising with Attendance Officer.